SocialPulse: On-Device Detection of Social Interactions in Naturalistic Settings Using Smartwatch Sensing: Exploration of Multimodal Model for Social Interaction Detection

-Building on the real-world deployment and participant-provided annotations, we next developed a multimodal model to identify social interactions using the collected wearable sensing data.
-This model leverages synchronized signals across modalities to capture interaction dynamics beyond any single sensor stream.
+Building on the real-world deployment and participant-provided annotations, we next explored a multimodal model to identify social interactions using synchronized signals across modalities, enabling the capture of interaction dynamics beyond any single sensor stream.
+One limitation of the deployed framework is that it determines whether an interaction occurred within a candidate interval only after the interval has ended, based on the proportion of foreground speech and the presence of interaction cues within each 15-second window.
+This design constrains applications that require more timely detection, such as adaptive sensing (e.g., initiating richer data collection at interaction onset in studies of social anxiety) and context-aware systems.

+To address this limitation, we trained models at the 15-second window level using labels derived from the real-world deployment data.
+This formulation was not feasible prior to deployment, as labeled real-world interaction data were not yet available.
+At that stage, we only had access to foreground speech labels collected in a semi-controlled setting, which supported foreground speech detection but not interaction-level modeling.